 Unpaid wages are a form of wage theft under the Fair Labor Standards Act.
 Therefore, federal employees are expected to receive back pay for hours worked during the shutdown.
 However, even with the deal to end the shutdown, federal workers most likely won’t receive back pay until sometime next week.
 Some federal workers live paycheck to paycheck.
 During the shutdown, workers missed payments on rent and other bills.
 Some federal employees are taking legal action against the federal government for this injustice.
 For example, employees at U.S. Customs and Border Protection, the Bureau of Prisons and Federal Aviation Administration have already filed lawsuits against the administration through their respective unions.
 One group of workers has even accused President Trump of violating the 13th amendment, likening unpaid work during the shutdown to involuntary servitude.
 The lawsuit also claims violations of the Fair Labor Standards Act.
 According to the suit, if the federal employees didn’t come to work during the shutdown, they could have faced discipline or termination.
 The suit claims that this work without pay amounts to a form of coercion that is barred by the 13th Amendment.

 Seek Legal Assistance Today

 If you have experienced unpaid wages in the workplace, seek legal assistance today.
-The Law Office of Christopher Q. Davis, located in New York City, can assist you.
+The Working Solutions Law Firm, located in New York City, can assist you.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.